w3c/webidl2.js/README.md

   attribute has a signature (e.g. `[Foo()]`) or if its right-hand side does (e.g.
   `[NamedConstructor=Name(DOMString blah)]`).
 * `type`: Always `"extended-attribute"`.
-* `rhs`: If there is a right-hand side, this will capture its `type`, its `value`, and its preceding trivia.
+* `rhs`: If there is a right-hand side, this will capture its `type` and `value`.
 The type can be one of the following:
    * `"identifier"`
    * `"identifier-list"`
    * `"string"`